Why Do Brits Wear Wigs In Court

 Wigs have long been a part of the court room, with barristers wearing them to signify their importance in legal proceedings.
 The tradition dates back to the 17th century when lawyers were required to wear full wigs in the courts.
 The wig is a sign of respect and professionalism, and it helps to ensure that all lawyers are taken seriously by their peers and the judges.
 Wearing a wig also has another purpose; it serves as an indication of a lawyer’s seniority, with more experienced barristers often wearing higher quality wigs than those who are less experienced.
 Additionally, the wig serves as a sign of impartiality and neutrality; it helps to ensure that all parties in the courtroom are treated equally, regardless of their background or status.

-See also How To Wear Platform Boots
+See also How To Wear A Grad Cap With Bangs

 Ultimately, wearing a wig is an important part of court proceedings.
 It serves both practical and symbolic purposes, helping to ensure that all lawyers are taken seriously and that justice is served fairly.
 It is also an important part of legal history, having been worn for centuries by members of this profession.